 EXPLAIN FORMAT=TREEstatement to check whether hash joins are used.

 In the following example, two tables are created and data is inserted into the tables.

 CREATE TABLE t1 (c1 INT, c2 INT); CREATE TABLE t2 (c1 INT, c2 INT); INSERT INTO t1 VALUES (1,1),(2,2),(3,3),(5,5); INSERT INTO t2 VALUES (1,1),(2,2),(3,3),(5,5);

 The following example shows the execution plan for these two tables when hash joins are used:

 EXPLAIN FORMAT=TREE EXPLAIN | -> Gather: 4 worker(s) (cost=10.60 rows=4) -> Inner hash join (t2.c1 = t1.c1) (cost=0.81 rows=1) -> Table scan on t2 (cost=0.09 rows=4) -> Hash -> Table scan on t1 with 0 parallel partitions (cost=0.16 rows=1)

-In the preceding parallel query plan, the degree of parallelism (DOP) of 4 is used.
+In the preceding execution plan, the degree of parallelism (DOP) of 4 is used.
 This indicates that PolarDB uses four workers to perform parallel queries.
 Four workers scan table t1 in parallel.
-Each worker uses only part of data in table t1 to create a hash table.
+Each worker uses only part of the data in table t1 to create a hash table.
 Then, a JOIN operation is performed between the four hash tables and table t2.
-A leader gathers the joined results to generate final query results.
+A leader gathers the joined results to generate the final query results.